 Simpson Pulls Bighorn Language

-This week, the House Appropriations Committee began its markup on the fiscal year (FY) 2013 Department of Interior, Environment and Related Agencies appropriations bill and it passed favorably out of committee.
+(August 1, 2012) In June, the House Appropriations Committee began its markup on the fiscal year (FY) 2013 Department of Interior, Environment and Related Agencies appropriations bill and it passed favorably out of committee.
 The bill passed by a vote of 26-19 and included 12 amendments that were voted on during the markup.
 The amendments included in the bill are available at http://appropriations.house.gov/news/documentsingle.aspx?DocumentID=301337 along with the full text and the committee report.

 In a surprising and unfortunate move, Interior Subcommittee Chairman Mike Simpson (R-Idaho) decided to remove section 423, an extension of the bighorn sheep provision contained in last year’s (FY 2012) appropriations measure that prohibited the U.S. Forest Service and the Bureau of Land Management from making decisions that negatively affect domestic sheep grazing due to the management of bighorn sheep.